hageyahhoo/Agile2020/Agile2020.md

 ### RETROSPECTIVE
 Establishing SET role in LINE Corporation was analogous to start-up business or building new services to me.

 In an organization without a concept of process improvement, showing concrete examples to improve small things step by step could give impacts to the organization positively.
-Verbalizing colleagues' concerns as "Product Discovery" became good information sources.
+Verbalizing colleagues' concerns as Product Discovery became good information sources.
 Additionally, providing achievements and building feeling of trust as impacts worked for getting support from colleagues and decision-makers.
-Moreover, "Iterative and Incremental Consensus" was effective for collaboration and quick agreement on totally new ideas with decision-makers.
-Through these activities, "3 KPIs" worked as common criteria for improvements among colleagues, decision-makers, and I.
+Moreover, Iterative and Incremental Consensus was effective for collaboration and quick agreement on totally new ideas with decision-makers.
+Through these activities, 3 KPIs worked as common criteria for improvements among colleagues, decision-makers, and I.
 <br />
 <br />
 <br />